ibm-mas/gitops-demo/README.md

 ![ArgoCD Cluster Root](docs/screenshots/05-cluster-root.png)

-## Generate configuration for DRO
+At this point, a Job in the **Redhat Cert Manager** application will have registered two new secrets in AWS Secrets Manager.
+These will be consumed by other applications that we will setup later in this guide.

-The `mas gitops-dro` function  will perform the following actions:
+  - `<account>/<cluster>/db2_default_channel`

-- Generate one new configuration file and push it to your **Config Repository**:
+  - `<account>/<cluster>/cluster_domain`

-  - `/<account>/<cluster>/ibm-dro.yaml`
+## Generate configuration for IBM Data Reporter Operator

-Towards the end of its synchronization process, a Job will be created in the DRO application to register a new secret in AWS Secrets Manager:
+The IBM Data Reporter Operator is a dependency of MAS.
+We are going to install it now in the cluster via GitOps.

-  - `<account>/<cluster>/dro`
+The `mas gitops-dro` function will generate the `/<account>/<cluster>/ibm-dro.yaml` configuration file and push it to your **Config Repository**.

 ```bash
 mas gitops-dro --github-push